C++ Protobuf

 Caveats:

-stringandbytesfields are still heap-allocated by default.
-For zero-allocation parsing you also want[ctype = STRING_PIECE]or the newstring_viewaccessors (recent versions).- Arena allocation methods are thread-safe, but
+string/bytesfields still heap-allocated by default.
+For zero-allocation parsing →[ctype = STRING_PIECE]or newstring_viewaccessors (recent versions). -

-Reset()and destruction are not — synchronize with all allocating threads before resetting or destroying an arena.
+Reset()+ destruction are not.
+Sync with all allocating threads before reset/destroy. -

 7. Reflection and Any

-Every generated message exposes a Descriptor and Reflection.
-With them you can read/write fields by name without knowing the message type at compile time — useful for generic tooling (config diffs, validators, debuggers).
+Descriptor+Reflection.
+Read/write fields by name without knowing message type at compile time.
+Useful for generic tooling (config diffs, validators, debuggers).

 const auto* desc = u.GetDescriptor();